Learn About Employees Posting on Facebook

 According to the NLRB, "An NLRB investigation found that the employee's Facebook postings constituted protected concerted activity, and that the company's blogging and internet posting policy contained unlawful provisions, including one that prohibited employees from making disparaging remarks when discussing the company or supervisors and another that prohibited employees from depicting the company in any way over the internet without company permission."

-The NLRB complaint also alleges that the company, American Medical Response of Connecticut, Inc., and maintained and enforced an overly broad blogging and internet posting policy.
+The NLRB complaint also alleged that the company maintained and enforced an overly broad blogging and internet posting policy.
+The case was settled in 2011, with the employer agreeing not to restrict employees from discussing their employment outside of work.

 Social Media and Employee Rights